-INTERNSHIP PROJECT PLANNING SCHEDULE FORM: INTS 7-14
+INTERNSHIP PLANNING SCHEDULE FORM: INTS 7-16 Name: Assignment #:

-INSTRUCTIONS: Student interns are expected to submit a weekly project planning schedule to the Departmental Internship Supervisor via LiveText each week outlining project work assignments for the week.
-This project planning schedule is due no later than 8:00 AM Monday of each internship week.
+INSTRUCTIONS: Student interns are expected to submit a weekly projected planning schedule with a projected work schedule to the Departmental Internship Supervisor via Tk20 each week outlining project work assignments for the upcoming week.
+This planning schedule is due no later than Monday of each internship week.

-Name: Internship Week:

 Brief description of project(s) scheduled for week:

+Special arrangements required:

 Required equipment and supplies:

 Expected number of participants :

-Detailed schedule of project(s): Time of activity
+Detailed schedule of project(s): Time of activity:

 Location:

-Signature of Student Intern Date

-Signature of Agency Supervisor Date
+Details:

+Daily task:

+Meetings to attend: